Tsenacommacah: Capitals

 Tsenacommacah originally had two capitals.
 The main capital was the village of Werowocomoco, located in present-day Gloucester County.
-The second capital, the village of Powhatan was believed to be in the present-day Powhatan Hill section of the eastern part of Richmond, Virginia, or perhaps nearby in a location which became part of Tree Hill Farm.
+The second capital, the village of Powhatan was believed to be in the present-day Powhatan Hill section of the eastern part of Richmond, Virginia, or perhaps nearby in a location that became part of Tree Hill Farm.

-Werowocomoco was described by the English colonists as only 15 mi as the crow flies from Jamestown, but also described as 25 mi downstream from present-day West Point, measurements which conflict with each other.
-In 2003 archaeologists initiated excavations at a site in Gloucester County that have revealed an extensive indigenous settlement from about 1200 (the late Woodland period) through the early Contact period.
+The English colonists described Werowocomoco as only 15 mi as the crow flies from Jamestown, but they also described as 25 mi downstream from present-day West Point, measurements which conflict with each other.
+In 2003, archaeologists initiated excavations at a site in Gloucester County that revealed an extensive Indigenous settlement from about 1200 CE (the late Woodland period) through the early contact period.
 Work since then has added to their belief that this is the location of Werowocomoco.
 The site is on a farm bordering on Purtan Bay of the York River, about 12 nmi from Jamestown.
 The more than 50 acre residential settlement extends up to 1000 ft back from the river.
 In 2004, researchers excavated two curving ditches of 200 ft at the far edge, which were constructed about 1400 CE.
-In addition to extensive artifacts from hundreds of years of indigenous settlement, researchers have found a variety of trade goods related to the brief interaction of Native Americans and English in the early years of Jamestown.
+In addition to extensive artifacts from hundreds of years of Indigenous settlement, researchers have found a variety of trade goods related to the brief interaction of Native Americans and English in the early years of Jamestown.

-Around 1609, Wahunsenacawh shifted his capital from Werowocomoco to Orapakes, located in a swamp at the head of the Chickahominy River, near the modern-day interchange of Interstate 64 and Interstate 295.
+Around 1609, Wahunsenacawh shifted his capital from Werowocomoco to Orapax, located in a swamp at the head of the Chickahominy River, near the modern-day interchange of Interstate 64 and Interstate 295.
 Sometime between 1611 and 1614, he moved further north to Matchut, in present-day King William County on the north bank of the Pamunkey River.